To save as much money as possible on your US expat taxes, you’ll want to know how to claim the 2021 Recovery Rebate Credit on your US tax return.

 You can find the the Recovery Rebate Credit worksheet on Form 1040 and Form 1040-SR on your tax return, and in the MyExpatTaxes software.
 Either of these forms will notify the IRS that you are indeed eligible to receive this credit.
 Again, if you received the full amount of both stimulus checks, you will not qualify for the Recovery Rebate Credit.

 When you file, you’ll need to note how much you did receive in either of the first two stimulus checks.
 Whatever amount you did receive as an American abroad from these Economic Impact Payments will be deducted from the amount you receive within the Recovery Rebate Credit.
 You can see how much you received from your stimulus checks by reviewing your bank statements or logging into your account on the IRS’s website.

 Filing your taxes electronically, through convenient software like MyExpatTaxes, is the easiest and most accurate way to handle your American expat taxes.
 You’ll also have an extra benefit of receiving your Recovery Rebate Credit even faster through direct deposit instead of having a paper check in the mailbox!

 2021 Stimulus Checks

 The Recovery Rebate Credit considers the amount you did (or did not) receive through the first two stimulus checks.
 And thanks to the American Rescue Plan, the third round of stimulus checks is on its way to Americans both in the United States and abroad.

-These stimulus payments for American expats will automatically be issued to those who have already gotten their first two checks and/or have eFiled their 2020 tax return.
+These stimulus payments for American expats will automatically go to those who have already got both the first and second checks and/or have eFiled their 2020 tax return.
 If you don’t receive the entire amount of your third economic payment relief ($1,400 for individuals earning less than $75,000 or $2,800 for married couples earning less than $150,000), make a note of the discrepancy; it might come in handy on next year’s tax return!

 Claim Your Credit with MyExpatTaxes